HITSZ-HLT/SynDG/README.md

 #### WoW

 1. Prepare the data for training the dialogue content realization model.
 The resulting files are saved in 'full_training_inp_data'.
+(Please first download the original WoW dataset, and save it in ./wizard_of_wikipedia)

 ```sh
 python get_training_inp_data.py --dataset wow